Santhosh T. Kuruvilla

-Santhosh T. Kuruvilla is an Indian Film producer who has funded films in the Malayalam and Tamil Film Industries.
+Santhosh T. Kuruvilla (born 4 July 1971) is an Indian Film producer who has funded films in the Malayalam and Tamil Film Industries.
 He is the Managing Director of Moonshot Entertainments and Chairman of OPM Dream Mills Cinemas.
 He also owns a chain of business enterprises based on India and UAE.
+Also invested in rock quarries in Coimbatore and Marble quarry in Botswana.